 Species: a basic unit of biological classification.
-A species is often defined as a group of organisms that share ancestry and characteristics, and can interbreed and produce fertile offspring.
+A species is often defined as a group of organisms that share ancestry and characteristics, and can interbreed and produce fertile offspring characteristics, and can interbreed and produce fertile offspring.

-A tree-dwelling relative of the raccoon, the kinkajou can use its fully prehensile tail as a "fifth hand" when climbing.
+A tree-dwelling relative of the raccoon, the kinkajou can use